thomaxxl/safrs/docs/fastapi-security.md

 Arbitrary scalar RPC payloads are application-owned and cannot be recognized as protected model representations by the framework.

+Override `Model._s_query_scope(query_or_items)` to apply the current principal's SQL predicate.
+SAFRS invokes it before ordering, totals, page links, and slicing for collections, relationships, and includes.
+If a model has a per-object policy but no database scope, SAFRS performs a bounded fail-closed scan (`MAX_AUTHORIZATION_SCAN`) and rejects a document containing a denied row.
+This fallback is safe but intentionally not a substitute for an efficient tenant/owner predicate.

 ## Request and dependency lifecycle

 Explicit policies receive the **original request**, with its original method,